NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Methodology

 \paragraph{Practical Algorithm.} These insights lead to our main algorithmic contribution, \emph{Nash Policy Gradient} (\textsc{NashPG}) presented in Algorithm~\ref{alg:nash_pg}.
 At each iteration, trajectories are collected under the current joint policy.
 Both players then use these trajectories to estimate their policy and KL regularization gradients, and perform regularized policy gradient updates.
 After $K$ such updates, the reference policies are reset to the updated policies, and this process is repeated for $T$ outer iterations.
 The parameters $K$ and $T$ can be chosen according to the available computational budget.

-A key advantage of \textsc{NashPG} is its modularity: it is agnostic to the choice of policy gradient estimator and can be seamlessly combined with modern single-agent RL methods.
-For instance, when adopting PPO, we simply replace the vanilla policy gradient update with PPO's clipped surrogate objective, while leaving the regularization term unchanged.
+A key advantage of \textsc{NashPG} is its modularity, as it is agnostic to the choice of policy gradient estimator.
+For instance, when adopting PPO~\citep{DBLP:journals/corr/SchulmanWDRK17}, we simply replace the vanilla policy gradient update with PPO's clipped surrogate objective, while leaving the regularization term unchanged.
 This design allows \textsc{NashPG} to directly inherit algorithmic advances from the single-agent RL literature.

+\paragraph{Remark.} Unlike \textsc{IMMD}, \textsc{NashPG} does not carry a formal convergence guarantee.
+The approximations introduced above (using negative entropy $\psi$ where the Nash equilibria may all lie on the simplex boundary, violating $z^* \in \operatorname{int}\operatorname{dom}\psi \cap \gZ$; replacing the mixed-strategy Bregman divergence with a behavioral-strategy KL term; and using a finite inner loop) break the theoretical chain from Section~\ref{sec:iterative_refinement}. \textsc{NashPG} is therefore a practical approximation of \textsc{IMMD} that trades formal convergence guarantees for computational tractability.